 Why can't I replace my car's factory radio?

-any of today's cars have factory radios that either cannot be replaced or that we just don't recommend replacing.
-In this article, we're going to look at why those radios are the way they are, and what you can still do to improve your vehicle's audio quality.
+any of today's vehicles have factory radios that either cannot be replaced or that we just don't recommend replacing.
+In this article, we'll take a look at why those radios are the way they are, and what you can do to improve the audio quality in your car or truck.

-And if you're shopping for a new (or new-to-you) car?
-Read this article.
-Skim it, at least.
+And if you're currently shopping for a new (or new-to-you) car, you should definitely read this article.
+Or skim it, at least!

 Why don't we recommend radio replacement in certain vehicles?

 There are several possible reasons, but here are the top three: